 In this post we’ll talk all about being pregnant with twins.
-Everything from the different types, complications all the way through delivery and after baby.
+Everything from the different types, complications, and all the way through delivery and after baby.
 You’ll learn tons about a twin pregnancy!

 Twins.
 Two.
 Double the fun.
 Whether your twin pregnancy is something you hoped for, or if it’s a big surprise (and maybe not even a happy surprise) twins are a lot to take in.
 You’ll get looks from strangers, with people wondering if they were natural or IVF.

 I think God gives us 9 months of pregnancy to let us sort out those feelings.
 Not everyone has feelings of joy with every pregnancy.
 And that, my friends, is OK.
-I just wanted to put that out there as I have friends coming to me feeling SO guilty over not overjoyed.
+I just wanted to put that out there as I have friends coming to me feeling SO guilty over not being overjoyed.
 Let this sink in.
 It’s going to be amazing.
-But it’s going to have to take a little getting used to.
-Life just might not beisn’t how you visioned it. 🙂
+But it’s going to take a little getting used to.
+Life just might not be how you visioned it. 🙂

 Being Pregnant with Twins